 Listing 20-16: Modifying ThreadPool to store the sending end of a channel that sends Job instances

-In ThreadPool::new, we create our new channel, and have the pool hold the sending end.
+In ThreadPool::new, we create our new channel and have the pool hold the sending end.
 This will successfully compile, still with warnings.

 Let’s try passing a receiving end of the channel into each worker as the thread pool creates them.
-We know we want to use the receiving end in the thread that the workers spawn, so we’re going to reference the receiver parameter in the closure.
-The code shown here in Listing 20-17 won’t quite compile yet:
+We know we want to use the receiving end in the thread that the workers spawn, so we’ll reference the receiver parameter in the closure.
+The code in Listing 20-17 won’t quite compile yet.

-Filename: src/lib.rs
+src/lib.rs

 impl ThreadPool {